Medicare Part D Plans in Alaska

 There are a number of times when you may enroll in Medicare Part D coverage in Alaska.
 The first is the Initial Enrollment Period for Part D, which occurs when you first becomes eligible for Medicare and lasts for seven months.
 This seven-month Initial Enrollment Period begins three months before you become eligible for Medicare, includes the month of eligibility, and continues for three months afterward.

-You may also enroll in or make changes to your Medicare prescription drug coverage during the Annual Election Period, which runs from October 15 to December 7 of each year.
-If you are using Medicare Advantage Disenrollment Period (January 1 to February 14) to disenroll from your Medicare Advantage plan, you will be returned to Original Medicare; you can also use this disenrollment period to enroll in a stand-alone Medicare Prescription Drug Plan.
+You may also enroll in or make changes to your Medicare prescription drug coverage during the Annual Election Period (AEP), also called Open Enrollment Period for Medicare advantage and Medicare prescription drug coverage, which runs from October 15 to December 7 of each year.
+If you are using the annual Medicare Advantage Open Enrollment Period (OEP) January 1 to March 31 to switch from one Medicare Advantage plan to another (only where plans are available).
+If you choose to disenroll from your Medicare Advantage plan, you will be returned to Original Medicare; you can also use this period to enroll in a stand-alone Medicare Prescription Drug Plan.

 You may also be able make coverage changes outside of the regular periods with a Special Election Period, provided that you have a qualifying situation (such as moving out of a plan’s service area).